Arts & Culture

 The Shire of Manjimup aims to present a cultural performance annually.
 The event is open to the public, including people from outside the Shire.
 Tickets for these events must be pre-booked, either via trybooking.com or by contacting the Shire.

 The aim of the cultural performance is to provide the community with an opportunity to attend a first class show of mainstream classical culture, at a local venue.

 There are many other cultural performances held within the Shire of Manjimup which are organised by a variety of community groups and organisations.
-Check out the Events page to find out when cultural events and festivals are held.
+Check out the What's On page to find out when cultural events and festivals are held.

 The Shire of Manjimup facilitates and supports commuity groups and local artists to develop and produce public art initiatives.